North Country School: Buildings and facilities

 Many buildings on the North Country School campus are considered to be architecturally significant.
-Douglas Haskell (1899-1979), an American writer, architecture critic and noted champion of modern architecture in America, owned the property for over 40 years and designed many of the original buildings with the natural surroundings in mind.
+Douglas Haskell (1899-1979), an American writer, architecture critic and champion of modern architecture in America, owned the property for over 40 years and designed many of the original buildings with the natural surroundings in mind.

-The Main Building built in 1938 and expanded in 1946 owes its design to Douglas Haskell and Henry Churchill.
-It houses classrooms, a computer lab, dining room, Quonset gymnasium, art studios, dark room, music practice rooms, and administrative offices.
-Students live in family-style houses (opposed to dormitories).
-The campus has undergone recent upgrades including the construction of a Timber frame art and dance performance pavilion (2002), the construction of student residence Clark House (2010), the addition of a high-efficiency biomass heating plant (2013), and an award-winning renovation of an 1880s barn (2013).
+The main building, built in 1938 and expanded in 1946, owes its design to Douglas Haskell and Henry Churchill.
+It has classrooms, a computer lab, dining room, Quonset gymnasium, art studios, dark room, music practice rooms, and administrative offices.
+The campus has undergone upgrades including the construction of a Timber frame art and dance performance pavilion (2002), the construction of student residence Clark House (2010), the addition of a high-efficiency biomass heating plant (2013), and an award-winning renovation of an 1880s barn (2013).

-The Rock-E House and Basecamp opened in 2017.
-The Walter Breeman Performing Arts Center (WallyPac) opened in 2019.
+The RockE House and Basecamp opened in 2017.
+The Performing Arts Center (PAC) opened in 2019.